A framework for spatial heat risk assessment using a generalized similarity measure: Introduction

 \section{Introduction}

 Climate change is now one of the most well-known environmental phenomena of the 21st century.
-Within cities, urban heat islands, and extreme heat events such as heatwaves, are some of the most tangible outcomes of climate change that pose direct and indirect effects on citizen's quality of life.
-Effects range from slight thermal discomfort to extreme heat stress and even heat-related mortalities \cite{theoharatos2010heat} .
-According to the Center for Disease Control and Prevention (CDC), from $2004$ to $2018$, $702$ heat-related deaths occurred on an annual average throughout the US\cite{cdc}.
+Within cities, severe climatic events, such as heatwaves, represent tangible outcomes of climate change, resulting in both direct and indirect impacts on the health and well-being of citizens.
+These effects encompass a spectrum from slight thermal discomfort due to increased temperatures to severe heat stress and, in the most extreme cases, heat-related fatalities \cite{theoharatos2010heat}.
+Between $2004$ and $2018$, the Center for Disease Control and Prevention (CDC) recorded an average of $702$ heat-related deaths per year across the United States \cite{cdc}.

-Cities, due to the special elements of urbanization (such as imperviousness and land cover) and morphological characteristics \cite{grimmond2007urbanization}, are more vulnerable to the severe impacts of such events.
-As risk is a function of \textit{hazard}, \textit{exposure}, and \textit{vulnerability} \cite{huang2020assessing}, more intensive risk will be associated with the extreme heat events throughout the cities.
+Cities, due to their specific urbanization features, such as impervious surfaces, land cover, and morphological characteristics \cite{grimmond2007urbanization, kianmehr2022quantifying}, are more vulnerable to the impacts of such extreme events.
+Given that risk is determined by the interplay of \textit{hazard}, \textit{exposure}, and \textit{vulnerability} \cite{huang2020assessing}, more intensive risk will be associated with the extreme heat events throughout the cities.
 Therefore, the location-based risk identification and estimating \textit{relative} heat \textit{vulnerability} indices (HVI) scores are increasingly being applied by urban planners to map spatial distribution of heat risk and identify prioritized places for interventions and investments.
 However, upon the growing threat of heat waves, developing more accurate methods for risk assessment and quantification seems critical and necessary.